kexplo/teslamate-helm/README.md

      python3 generate_token.py
      ```
      - **With browser**: The script will automatically open a browser window for authentication
      - **Without browser (headless)**: The script will display a URL.
-Copy the URL, open it in a browser on another device, complete the authentication, and paste the authorization code back into the terminal
+Copy the URL, open it in a browser on another device, complete the authentication, and paste the full redirect URL back into the terminal
    - This will create a `token.json` file with your OAuth2 credentials

 3. **Create Google Drive Folder**